Skip to main content

 Code: TIBC

 TIBC (Total Iron Binding Capacity) is a blood test that measures tibc (total iron binding capacity) levels in the blood.
-It is commonly used to helps diagnose iron deficiency or overload when interpreted with other iron markers..
+Normal range: 45 – 80 μmol/L (typical Australian adult reference range).
+It is commonly used to tIBC is most useful for distinguishing iron-deficiency anaemia from anaemia of chronic disease.
+In iron deficiency the b...

 What is TIBC (Total Iron Binding Capacity)?